majodev/majodev.github.io/src/notes/google-webfonts-helper/index.md

 Internally, I'm using the (M)EAN stack (without MongoDB) as I really needed some practice with [Angular](https://angularjs.org/) and [Express](http://expressjs.com/).
 Restful services are great and I can recommend anyone starting up a small project like this to take a look at the [yeoman angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) generator.
 Without prior knowledge, I came up with a working prototype in less than 5 hours!
 Freaking productive work flow.

-As always please leave comments if you have any suggestions and take a look at the code on [GitHub](https://github.com/majodev/google-webfonts-helper).
+Please [leave comments on Hackernews](https://news.ycombinator.com/item?id=8802395) or here if you have any suggestions and take a look at the code on [GitHub](https://github.com/majodev/google-webfonts-helper).

+**EDIT:** Wow, this project has gone quite popular after submitting it to [Hackernews](https://news.ycombinator.com/item?id=8802395)!
+33 stargazers and 35 comments (and rank 7 in the news section at peak time).
+Thank you!